wsulug/wsulug/meeting_ideas.md

 * Introduction to Apache (config, admin, etc)
 * Linux Networking (more than just connecting with DHCP)
 * Open Source for Students (i.e. how to do typical student stuff in Linux, or with Free Software)
+* Intro to VIM
+* Web Browser Automation with Selenium